ngiyakhey2/3D-CLR-Official/README.md

 ![Pipeline](figs/3dclr.png)

 ## TODO
-* Currently the codes generate npz features.
-We'll add scripts to do attention between npz features and CLIP features.
-* We have uploaded the ground truth bounding boxes of rooms and objects of all scenes.
-We'll upload the nerf-predicted bounding boxes very soon.
-* Constantly updating the dataset folder.
-We are doing some last-step cleaning.
 * Depth and checkpoints take up a lot of space.
 Please email yninghong@gmail.com if you need them.

 ## Installation